-Verizon no longer offering tablets with subsidized pricingAlex Wagner - Senior News Editor
+Verizon no longer offering tablets with subsidized pricingAlex Wagner - Editorial Director of News and Content

 Looks like those new Share Everything plans aren't the only big change that Verizon has made lately.
 It's been discovered that Verizon is no longer offering its tablets with two-year contracts, meaning that interested customers will need to pony up the full retail price if they want a slate with built-in cellular connectivity.
 Previously the only tablet that Verizon didn't subsidize at all was the iPad, but now all of Verizon's Android slates have gotten the same treatment.
 Examples of unsubsidized Verizon tablet prices include the 16GB new iPad and 16GB Motorola DROID XYBOARD for $629.99 each and the Samsung Galaxy Tab 7.7 for $549.99.